kaczor6418/webpack-web-assembly-rust-impl-bug/README.md

->This is repository with minimal code example needed to reproduce `Can not use web-assembly rust impl` bug I created a new repositroy in which I am showing how to set up WebAssembly-Rust procjet you can find it here: **[web-assembly-rust-typescript-template](https://github.com/kaczor6418/web-assembly-rust-typescript-template)**
+>This is repository with minimal code example needed to reproduce `Can not use web-assembly rust impl` bug.
+I created a new repositroy in which I am showing how to set up WebAssembly-Rust procjet you can find it here: **[web-assembly-rust-typescript-template](https://github.com/kaczor6418/web-assembly-rust-typescript-template)**

 # Repro steps